mrpIug/csci318-group-project/README.md

 **Important**: All agents can automatically create new terms in the database, if they do not already exist, using the `createTerm` tool, but they must retrieve the desired term definition and username from the user first.

+### Analytics System

-### Word of the Day System
+#### Word of the Day

 The **Dictionary Analytics Service** automatically displays the Word of the Day, which updates in real-time using event-driven architecture and Kafka stream processing.
-Rot-ionary processes `TermQueriedEvent`s as they arrive from the Lexicon Service and immediately updates the Word of the Day based on the most queried term.
+Rot-ionary processes `TermQueriedEvent` as they arrive from the Lexicon Service and immediately updates the Word of the Day based on the most queried term.

+#### Rotle Dashboard

+The **Dictionary Analytics Service** also provides game analytics for Rotle through real-time event processing.
+When players complete games, `GameCompletedEvent` is published and processed to generate insights including:

+- Total Rotle games played
+- Average Rotle game win rate
+- Average attempts to finish a Rotle game
+- Target words chosen most frequently by Rotle
+- Most recently completed Rotle games
+- Rot-ionary-wide player performance rankings and statistics

 ### Rotle Mechanics